oncomouse/AndrewPilsch.com/_includes/cv.md

 # Current Book Projects

-***Immutability: The World According to Software Bugs***
+***The Radical 90s: Recontextualizing the Informatics of Domination, 1985-2001***

-**Six Chapter Manuscript, In-Progress** -- This project is a media archeology of the computer bug.
-While numerous works explore computer hacking, my project is interested in accidental computer failure: unintended consequences that can have dangerous and far-reaching effects.
-I uncover that the accident is integral to software while mitigating this accidental nature has radically altered the landscape of contemporary culture.
-Planned chapters trace the software accident through the early mathematical foundations of computing, the 1990s emergence of home computing and the Internet, the collapse of post-structural thought and the related rise of infrastructure studies, recent changes in programming practices resulting from big data, and current discussions about the programmatic nature of reality itself.
+**Six-Chapter Manuscript, In-Progress** -- This project re-examines the period of Utopian optimism during the 1990s and the early days of Internet Culture.
+Using contemporary perspectives from infrastructure studies, critical AI, and feminist new materialism and contemporary re-evaluations of cyberpunk and the legacy of Donna Haraway's cyborg, the book contends that particularly narrow and technical unsophisticated narratives of cyberculture, written by the participants in what felt like a revolution, still largely structure critical conversations about digital life, even as these digital spaces slide more and more visibly toward what Donna Haraway labelled as "the informatics of domination" in 1985.
+The project also engages with recent desire to restore the liberatory aspects of early Internet culture and asks after how we might better think about digital networks outside of a binary of freedom and oppression.

 # Publications